Perambur: Railway transport

-Perambur has a notable railway town in the Indian Railways landscape as it is home to the Vande Bharat Express, produced at the Integral Coach Factory located here and also the presence of Chennai Rail Museum, in addition to the railway station serving to decongest the Chennai Central station by serving as a major alighting point for long distance trains passing through or terminating in the city from the North-Western end.
-The Perambur railway station is considered as the oldest railway station in the city after Royapuram.
+Perambur has a notable railway town in the Indian Railways network.
+It is home to the Integral Coach Factory, where the Vande Bharat Express trains are produced, and also houses the Chennai Rail Museum.
+The Perambur railway station helps reduce congestion at Chennai Central station by serving as a major alighting point for long-distance trains arriving in or passing through the city from the northwestern corridor.
+It is considered the oldest railway station in the city after Royapuram.

-Perambur is one of the earliest British settlements in Chennai, mainly because of the railway establishments during the 1850s.
-Perambur is noted for having the largest presence of Anglo-Indians in Chennai (and arguably in South India) because of the erstwhile British settlements in and around Perambur, during the construction and operation of the Integral Coach Factory (ICF).
-The ICF is located only in Perambur, with an ancillary unit in Kolkata in India.
-ICF, Chennai is also home to Vande Bharat Express also known as Train 18, the indigenously produced trainset of the Indian Railways.
-Perambur also houses the Chennai Rail Museum which has a large collection of vintage coaches, engines and a railway coach themed restaurant.
-Perambur has two (Carriage Works and Loco Works) of the three railway workshops serving Indian Railways' Southern Railway Zone.
+Perambur is among the earliest British settlements in Chennai, established primarily due to the development of railway facilities in the 1850s.
+The area has long been associated with a significant Anglo-Indian community—one of the largest in Chennai and possibly in South India—stemming from the British presence during the construction and operation of the Integral Coach Factory (ICF).
+The ICF, located in Perambur with an ancillary unit in Kolkata, manufactures the Vande Bharat Express (also known as Train 18), India’s first indigenously built semi-high-speed train.
+Perambur is also home to the Chennai Rail Museum, which features a collection of vintage locomotives, coaches, and a railway-themed restaurant.
+Additionally, two of the three major railway workshops under the Southern Railway zone—the Carriage Works and Loco Works—are situated in Perambur.

 Perambur is served by three railway stations: Perambur railway station, Perambur Carriage Works railway station and Perambur Loco Works railway station.
 Perambur railway station is one of the major railway hubs in Chennai because of ICF and because express and superfast trains stop there.
 It is the fifth largest station in Chennai in passenger volume after Chennai Central, Chennai Egmore railway station, Tambaram and Mambalam.